Drug and alcohol abuse take a toll on one’s body.

 - Antioxidants.
 Antioxidants boost the immune system and help the body heal.
 Fresh fruits and vegetables are packed with antioxidants, so be sure to include as many as possible to your daily diet.

 - Protein.
 Proteins are key building blocks in the brain and are full of omega-3 and omega- 6 fatty acids.
 These help the repair and functioning of the neurotransmitters in the brain, which helps reduce depression and anxiety.
 Be sure to choose healthy proteins such as fish, poultry, and beans.

 - Fiber.
 Drug and alcohol abuse upset the digestive system.
 Replacing white flour foods with 100% whole grains will go a long way in helping the body recuperate.
 Whole grain breads, brown rice, and whole grain pastas are a good place to start.

 - Fats.
 Many people equate dietary fats to fattening foods.
 Healthy dietary fats play a necessary role in maintaining mental health, and they are good for your heart.
 Research has shown that limiting dietary fats directly influences mood.
 Some healthy dietary fats to incorporate into your diet are: olive oil, avocado, nuts, nut butters, flax seed, soymilk, and tofu.

-Along with eating well, a daily multi-vitamin and mineral supplement in the form of a pill, or a drink such as Ensure or Boost, will make a big difference in your recovery and the way you feel.
+Along with eating well, a daily multi-vitamin and mineral supplement in the form of a pill or a drink will make a big difference in your recovery and the way you feel.
 Once the detoxification period is over, continuing a healthy diet will not only help your body heal, but also help prevent relapse.

 For more information about The Ranch at Dove Tree, please feel free to contact us anytime at 800.218.6727.